 Examines a resolution proposed by Southern Baptists calling on parents to withdraw their children from the Pharaoh's (government) school system

-... the government schools initially established in Massachusetts by Horace Mann and his Unitarian cohorts followed what has become known as the 'Prussian model,' holding that the individual should be educated into the service of the omnipotent state. ...
+From the start [government schools] were steeped in assumptions that were ... alien to the principles on which the United States was founded.
+For example, the government schools initially established in Massachusetts by Horace Mann and his Unitarian cohorts followed what has become known as the "Prussian model," holding that the individual should be educated into the service of the omnipotent state ...
 Nowhere does the U.S. Constitution mention education as a federal responsibility.
 The Framers considered education to be a matter for states and local communities to undertake.

 Clint Bolick - Hero of the Day, The Daily Objectivist, 2000